 Infotech intrusion enthusiasts who try to penetrate the firewalls and icescreens of other datasystems.
 Most hackers are harmless or benign, although there are a few destructive ones.

 An offshoot of Brainstorm, Hemi has much reduced side effects and greatly enhances one hemisphere of the brain.
 A person suffering an artistic 'blockage' might take a dose of Right Hemi to break through the blockage, or a would-be composer take it to provide talent which might otherwise be lacking.
 Hemi, due to its even more severely psychologically addictive nature, is illegal in all but the rarest communities.
 Left Hemi, incidentally, handles mathematics...

 - Hijack, Backup hijack - Text by Steve Bowers

 The crime of illegally copying an uploaded or stored personality, generally obtained during or after the backup procedure.
 These illegal copies can then be sold on the black market as virtual slaves, for use in computation or for entertainment.

-In the information, knowledge and mind/virch security jargon, the period of time elapsed between the creation of a security, protection, encryption mechanism and it's cracking, subversion or cracking.
-Also known as "Murphy span" (corollary of Murphy's law - If a security mechanism can be cracked, sooner or later it will be cracked) almost as a joke in the area.
+In the information, knowledge and mind/virch security jargon, the period of time elapsed between the creation of a security, protection, encryption mechanism and its subversion or cracking.
+Also humorously referred to as the "Murphy span" (corollary of Murphy's law — if a security mechanism can be cracked, sooner or later it will be cracked).

 - KROME1101 - Text by Stephen Inniss